 Ever since I picked up my first Game Boy Color as a young child, I have always loved gaming and technology.
 I not only continued to enjoy gaming, but also used it as an inspiration to throw myself fully into programming in the hopes that I could inspire users the same way I was inspired from a young age.
 Today, I hope to use that passion as a developer to explore the many odd categories of the world that interest me.

-Whether those interests are related to approximating Avogadro’s Number with experimental methods using my coding chops or investigating the effects of nature conservation in Namibia, everything can be broken down and analyzed.
+Whether those interests are related to analyzing musical sampling patterns with network analysis or investigating the effects of nature conservation in Namibia, everything can be broken down and analyzed.

-For my thoughts on the current state of eSports, the Android ecosystem, my latest pursuit to get some Cheeky Nando’s, or other oddities I will inevitably become enamored with, head over to my blog to see what is on my mind.
-If you prefer to view my latest coding projects, take a look at my write-ups on the projects page for a look into my thinking process and check out the full source code (for those projects and this very website) on GitHub.
+For my thoughts on the current state of eSports, the Android ecosystem, the or other oddities I will inevitably become enamored with, head over to my blog to see what is on my mind.
+If you prefer to view my latest coding projects, take a look at my write-ups on the projects page and check out the full source code (for said projects and this very website) on GitHub.